AxC1271/STM32-DevBoard/README.md

     <img width="800px" src="./Images/PCBFullLayout.png" />
 </p>
 <p align="center">
-    <em> Signal traces on the STM32 board, with power traces being 0.5mm while ordinary traces are kept at 0.3mm.</em>
+    <em> Signal traces on the STM32 board, with power traces being 0.5mm while ordinary traces are kept at 0.3mm.
+Vias are used for ground traces. </em>
 </p>

 In general, vias are used to link ground pins to the ground plane.
 Most signals are routed on the top copper layer, with a couple of vias used to prevent signal crossing especially with the 3.3V bus.
 After the layout, a `design rule check` revealed that there are some constraint violations that must be resolved before the assembly file is sent to a manufacturer.